Rerurate514/fJutteS/README.md

 # THIS IS PURE JS FRAMEWORK
-This is a declarative component UI framework built with pure JavaScript.
-This framework is a special environment where only HTML, CSS, and JavaScript files are allowed (not even React or Vue), making it ideal for component-based programming such as Flutter.
-It uses a custom library called `Jiperes` optimized for `fJuttes` for state management, so you no longer need to select a state management library.
+`fJutteS` is a declarative component UI framework built purely with JavaScript.
+It's the perfect framework when you want to do Flutter-like component-based programming in specialized environments where only HTML, CSS, and JavaScript files are allowed (environments where you can't use React or Vue).
+While `fJutteS` comes with various pre-built components, these are ultimately just widgets that I created, and users can freely create their own widgets - after all, it's just JavaScript!
+For state management, `fJutteS` uses its own library called `Jiperes` that's been optimized specifically for the framework, eliminating the need to choose a state management library.
+However, this comes with a trade-off: the loss of setState and useState.
+This means that individual widgets cannot modify their state independently.
+We hope you'll understand this as one of our core design philosophies.
 - latest version -> fjuttes@2.2.0
 - 日本語バージョンはこちら -> https://github.com/Rerurate514/fJutteS/blob/main/README-ja.md